 Things to Consider Regarding Living Off-Campus

 I have always been a bit jealous that an insurance company has co-opted this important theological truth of being a good neighbor.
 I also remember Jesus’ penetrating words from the Samaritan story of Luke 10: “Which of these…was a good neighbor?”
 After all, loving others is a fulfillment of God’s command, a tangible illustration of our love for God.
-And, since loving God and loving our neighbor has everything to do with our educational paradigm at Calvin College, I am writing to you, parents, to encourage you and your children to take seriously our obligation and opportunity to love others as we love ourselves, even as your student considers living off-campus.
+And, since loving God and loving our neighbor has everything to do with our educational paradigm at Calvin University, I am writing to you, parents, to encourage you and your children to take seriously our obligation and opportunity to love others as we love ourselves, even as your student considers living off-campus.

 To be sure, we have an incredibly well-developed residence life program for the 2,000 students who live on-campus.
 But what about the remaining 1,500 students who simply cannot fit into campus housing?
 They move into various neighborhoods in the Grand Rapids community, and thus, are quite literally confronted with an opportunity to embody what it means to be a good neighbor.

 As you counsel your children regarding future living arrangements while they are students here, you may entertain off-campus options.
 You may consider purchasing a home for them to live in with other students.
 Or you may assist them in finding an appropriate living arrangement through rental property.
 Whatever you decide, I urge you to have at the center of that conversation what it would mean to “be a good neighbor.”